Learning Relational Causal Models with Cycles through Relational Acyclification: Preliminaries

-The most common graphical representation for causal models is \textit{directed acyclic graphs (DAGs)}.
 DAGs provide ways for natural causal interpretation and satisfy the Markov property under $d$-separation.
 A more general class of graphs are \textit{directed cyclic graphs (DCGs)} which drop the assumption of acyclicity (and allow feedback loops).
 These graphs are appropriate for (possibly cyclic) structural causal models (SCMs) where the corresponding Markov properties and causal interpretation are more subtle~\cite{bongers-arxiv21}.
 Cyclic SCMs are useful to represent causal semantics of equilibrium states in dynamical systems~\cite{bongers-arxiv21}.

 Directed cyclic graphs offer certain properties that help model cyclic causal models.
 Given a directed cyclic graph $G = (V,E)$, all nodes on directed cycles passing through node $i \in V$ together form the strongly connected component $SC_G(i) = AN_G(i) \bigcap DE_G(i)$ of $i$ where $AN_G(i)$ and $DE_G(i)$ refers to the ancestors and descendants of node $i \in V$.
 The set of conditional independence entailed in DCG, $G$ is refereed to as independence model $IM(G)$.